YHarshitha1997/DATA-690-FALL-2022/data690_world_dev/wdx_analysis.md

 - lineplot: Here the line plot shows the people living with the median income among the countries
 <img src = "https://github.com/YHarshitha1997/DATA-690-STATS-FALL-2022/blob/main/data690_world_dev/charts/lineplot(2008-2020).png">

 - Scatter Plot: Here it shows the comparison between 14 countries.
 Where it shows the GDP per capita with respect to the year 2010.
+It also shows the comparison of both indicators in different countries in different percentages and values.
 <img src = "https://github.com/YHarshitha1997/DATA-690-STATS-FALL-2022/blob/main/data690_world_dev/charts/gdp%20percapita%20scattrerplot(2010).png">

 ### Conclusion: